Pandepic-pp/To-Do-List/README.md

 # React Todo List App

-This is a simple to-do list app built with React.js.
+This is a simple to-do list app built with React.js and TailwindCSS.
 It allows you to create notes and delete them individually.
+I made this app so that I could test my problem-solving, knowledge of react.js and tailwind.css.

 ## Features

 - **Create Notes:** Click the "Create Note" button to add an empty note at the top of the list.
 - **Edit Notes:** Each note is represented by a textarea where you can input text.
-- **Delete Notes:** Click the "Delete" button beside each note to remove it from the list.
+- **Delete Notes:** Click the "Trash" icon beside each note to remove it from the list.

 ## Getting Started